SamyBP/OnlineShop/README.md

 ### Setup
 1. Create a database **online_shop**
-2. Navigate to the [scripts](scripts) directory and run the following command to restore the database schema
+2. Navigate to the [scripts](scripts) directory and run the following command to restore the database schema, or open the script in pgAdmin and execute it there.
    ````
-      pg_restore -U postgres -d online_shop schema.sql
+      psql -U postgres -d online_shop -f .\schema.sql
    ````
 3. After restoration run the **setup.sql** script to populate the database.
 The script creates n number of users and assigns the role of Administrator to [n/3] random users, the role of Regular user to [n/3] random users, and for the rest both roles.
    The script also creates m categories, creating a random number (between 1 and p) of products for each category, for each product is assigned a random price (between 1 and x) and a random quantity (between 1 and q)